 Manual Scan – You will have to confirm every channel that your TV identifies.
 Despite this method being time-consuming, it is your best chance of finding what channels are available in your area.

 - Once the scan is complete, check the channel total and make your way to the electronics store.
 Share your findings with the attendant to get the best antenna choice.

 Despite what you hear, antennas are still in use all over the globe.
 The infrastructure still exists, and TV broadcasters use over-the-air channels to maintain audience numbers.
+So, if you are wondering ‘how do I know if an antenna will work at my house, then you know what to do.
 Therefore, if pay-TV and online streaming are proving difficult to maintain, try the antenna alternative.
 You will not regret it.